 Develop a transition ritual

-A great way to give your child a sense of stability and continuity is to collaborate on a transition ritual that happens at both parents’ houses.
+A great way to give your child a sense of stability and continuity is to collaborate on a transition ritual at both parents’ houses.

-The ritual can be as simple or as comprehensive as is right for your family.
+The ritual can be as straightforward or comprehensive as suitable for your family.
 The key is to find a pleasant activity that will always signal a move back and forth between homes.

 The activity becomes a part of your child’s routine, so hopping in the car afterward and heading to mom’s place.

 No matter how fun and effective your transition ritual is, you don’t want to be doing it every day.
 Even under the best of circumstances, kids with autism tend to struggle with transitions.

 You and your co-parent should institute a more extended custody schedule.
 For instance, if you share 50/50 custody, try trading off every other week instead of every other night.
 That way, your child’s routine isn’t continually being disrupted.

 You know your child better than anyone else does.
 If you’re worried they’re not ready for a two-household lifestyle, consider a co-parenting technique called bird-nesting.

 For those not in the know, bird-nesting is when the children stay in one household, and the parents are the ones who go back and forth.
 Usually, families keep the marital home and rent a small, shared apartment where the off-duty parent can stay.